naninovel/docs/docs/guide/integration-options.md

 If you feel some engine API or system is lacking in extendability and requiring source code modification in order to integrate, please [contact the support](/support/#naninovel-support) — we'll consider improving it.

 ::: tip EXAMPLE
-An example project with Naninovel used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode is [available on GitHub](https://github.com/naninovel/samples/tree/main/unity/integration).
+Check [integration sample](/guide/samples#integration) where Naninovel is used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode.
 :::